jamesmistry/breadlog/docs/source/configuration.rst

 Configuration
 =============

-Breadlog requires a single YAML configuration file for each code base it is used with.
+Breadlog requires a single YAML configuration file for each code base using it.
 This file should be committed to the corresponding source code repository.

-See the example Breadlog configuration below for a description of the different configuration options.
+See the example Breadlog configuration below for a description of the different options.

 .. code-block:: yaml